Senior Recreation Program Overview

 My child is very serious about soccer.
 Should be join a Travel team or play Senior Rec?

 Senior Recreation is a great program, but our Travel program is designed for the more committed player.
 Travel teams practice twice a week, participate in more skill-based training sessions, compete against higher level teams, and the emphasis is on player development.
 There are tryouts for Travel teams as well.
-While occasionally there are Senior Rec players who compete on high school soccer teams, more committed players need more intensive training than the Senior Rec programs provide.

 At the SPFSC, we realize that players develop at different rates.
 We seek to keep our SYSL program as competitive as possible to serve as a feeder into our Travel program and to provide as good of a training platform as possible.